dpwdec/markdown-exploration/README.md

 Here is some _text_ with *different* levels of __emphasis on words__ to demonstrate **HOW** emphasis works.

+Here some ~~text that was a mistake~~ stuff that I need to get rid of.

 \*You can also escape your emphasis indicators like this\*